Treatment for PTSD

 It’s not uncommon for people with PTSD to suffer from other mental illnesses.
 Such conditions may either develop directly as a result of the traumatic event or appear later, following the PTSD.

-The most frequent of the coocuring psychiatric disorders are depression and anxiety, especially when the PTSD has persisted for a long time.
+The most frequent of the coocurring psychiatric disorders are depression and anxiety, especially when the PTSD has persisted for a long time.
 Many people attempt to “treat” their symptoms with alcohol or medication, trying to sleep better or block out intrusive thoughts.
-However, this approach is ineffective—in fact, over time, it only intensifies emotional distress, cognitive disturbances and finally an addiction.
+However, this approach is ineffective—in fact, over time, it only intensifies emotional distress, cognitive disturbances, and finally an addiction.

 Depression is a common mental health problem.
-In the industrialized countries depression (mild, moderate, or severe) affects around one of ten individuals per year.
-The pre-existent depression adds to the risk of developing PTSD and in reverse, PTSD can trigger depression in previously healthy individuals.
-It is a fact that prior to the trauma people with PTSD are three to five times more likely to suffer from depression.
-On the other hand individuals with PTSD are four time more likely to develop depression.
+In the industrialised countries, depression (mild, moderate, or severe) affects around one in ten individuals per year.
+The pre-existing depression adds to the risk of developing PTSD, and in reverse, PTSD can trigger depression in previously healthy individuals.
+It is a fact that prior to the trauma, people with PTSD are three to five times more likely to suffer from depression.
+On the other hand, individuals with PTSD are four times more likely to develop depression.
 PTSD also significantly increases the risk of suicide.
+The recommended treatment for depression associated with PTSD is the use of antidepressants.

 The American Psychiatric Association (APA) in the past classified PTSD as an anxiety disorder.
-Such association is understandble as PTSD and anxiety disorders might crate the same symptoms.
+Such association is understandable, as PTSD and anxiety disorders might cause the same symptoms.
 The common symptoms occurring in PTSD and in the anxiety disorders are fluctuating anxiety, panic attacks, and insomnia.
-On the other hand, the pre-existent anxiety disorders increase the risk of PTSD after trauma exposure.
+On the other hand, the pre-existing anxiety disorders increase the risk of PTSD after trauma exposure.
+Also, coexisting anxiety disorders should be treated with medication.

 PTSD and Substance Abuse

 Mental healthcare providers noted that PTSD and substance abuse often coexist.
-A summary of several studies has shown that around half patients suffering of PTSD fulfil the criteria for a substance abuse disorders.
-PTSD and alcohol dependence in traumatized individuals often occur at the same time.
-The reason for alcohol over drug abuse, it because of alcohol’s legal status and its availability.
+A summary of several studies has shown that around half of patients suffering from PTSD fulfil the criteria for substance abuse disorders.
+PTSD and alcohol dependence in traumatised individuals often occur at the same time.
+The reason for alcohol over drug abuse is because of alcohol’s legal status and its availability.

-The main creterion of PTSD diagnosis is the symptoms persistence for more than four weeks.
-Additionally the condition should affect functioning in important areas of life.
+The main criterion of PTSD diagnosis is the symptoms persistence for more than four weeks.
+Additionally, the condition should affect functioning in important areas of life.
 A chronic PTSD will be diagnosed if the symptoms persist for more than three months.

-The first step in the diagnostic procedure is taking the patient’s medical history, identyfying the symptoms and possible risk factors.
-In some case standardized questionnaires can be used enabling a structured interview.
+The first step in the diagnostic procedure is taking the patient’s medical history and identifying the symptoms and possible risk factors.
+In some cases, standardised questionnaires can be used, enabling a structured interview.
 It’s crucial that the conversation takes place in a trusting atmosphere so that the patient can open up and overcome any distrust towards the doctor.

 • Lack of social support from family, friends, or colleagues after a traumatic experience.